Content Amplification: Strategies to Boost Reach in 2026

 3. Track whose shares actually drive traffic.
 Most advocacy programs measure shares.
 Track clicks.
 You’ll quickly find that 3–4 people drive the majority of real results, and you can focus your energy accordingly.

-According to DSMN8’s 2026 Employee Advocacy Benchmarks, advocates are now sharing content more frequently than ever, with 68% sharing three or more times per week.
-The program is more active than most marketing managers realize.
-The problem isn’t employee willingness.
-It’s the absence of a system.
+According to DSMN8’s 2026 Employee Advocacy Benchmarks, advocates are now sharing content more frequently than ever, with 68% sharing three or more times per week-up 13% year-over-year.
+94% of employee advocates say posting on LinkedIn has benefited their careers.
+Sales teams now account for 33% of advocacy activity, making them the most active participants.
+This isn’t a marketing-only play anymore.
+It’s a revenue motion.

 Dark Social: The Invisible Channel Where B2B Decisions Actually Happen